Think-and-Dev/Whistleblower/README.md

 The main goal of our project is to improve traffic safety by automating license plate detection and traffic violation identification using blockchain and AI technology.

-This is a project initially thought as a possible application of cartesi, and allows interested parties to look into how cartesi technology can be used.
+This is a project initially thought as a possible application of Cartesi, and allows interested parties to look into how Cartesi technology can be used.

 ## Interacting with the application